janbiedermann/prescient/README.md

 - install VirtualBox Guest Utilities for performance
 - install [OpenSSH](https://github.com/PowerShell/Win32-OpenSSH)
 - make sure the host user can login via ssh using a password
-- PowerShell must be available when logging in via ssh
+- PowerShell must be available in the path when executing commands via ssh

 #### Linux